saeedghodsi93/MonDroid/README.md

 # MonDroid

-Android application for the monitoring of datacenter environmental parameters, written in Java language.
+Android application for the monitoring of datacenter environmental parameters, written in java language.
 This application is an alternative for Zenoss RhyBudd.